ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 #1 - If unbalanced between conditions, could have caused difference.

-#2 - Although necessary to blind scorer, the transcription process itself may not have been done blind to the hypothesis (it's not stated)
+#2 - Although necessary to blind score, the transcription process itself may not have been done blind to the hypothesis (it's not stated)

 #5 - Possible failure of blinding, which could have led to effect.